Nothing Phone (1): everything we know so far

-After months of leaks, teasers and speculation – none of which really revealed much – we've now had a more substantial official info drop about the Nothing Phone - or the Nothing Phone (1) as we now know it's called.
+After months of leaks, teasers and speculation – none of which really revealed much – we've now had the official name drop for the first ever Nothing phone.

 Nothing (the company) held an event dubbed 'The Truth', where it finally announced some details of its upcoming handset.
-But this is no full announcement – it was more of an extended teaser, so there's still a whole lot that we don't know.
+But this was far from a full announcement – it was more of an extended teaser, so there's still a whole lot that we don't know.

 You'll find everything that we have heard so far about the Nothing Phone (1) below though, with official details first, then leaks and rumors further down, and once we hear more we'll update this article.